freeCodeCamp/chinese/chinese/articles/the-parallel-threads-of-life-and-programming.md

 Stop starting over.
 Let iteration be the force the creates progress.

-### Most complex problems are collections of smaller problems that have already been solved.
+### Most complex problems are collections of smaller problems that have already been solved

 Even the most fascinating apps are a series of mostly mundane solutions to mundane problems.
 In fact, most of the solutions implemented within a program are nothing unique.
 It is the combination of those ordinary solutions that creates an extraordinary product.